acaZdr/LinearAlgebraTrading/README.md

   - `config.yaml`: Main configuration file that needs to be edited to match the CSV datasets.

 - **logic/**: Contains the implementation of the models and files for testing.
-  - `models/lstm_dyn_attention.py`: LSTM model with a dynamic attention mechanism based on volatility (best results so far)
+  - `models/lstm_dyn_attention_classification.py`: LSTM model with a dynamic attention mechanism based on volatility, classification based on the predicted price change percentage
   - `models/lstm.py`: LSTM model with a static attention mechanism for price prediction
   - `models/lin_regression.py`: Linear regression model for price prediction